A compressor pedal is an invaluable tool in the arsenal of any musician who plays live music.

 The first thing you’ll notice about Xotic is the slim build and elegant aesthetic.
 Don’t let that fool you, though – it is built to be as sturdy as any Boss pedal.
 In addition to the nice build, it delivers a great sound at a reasonable price.
 This is aided in part by its capacity for Bypass, which richens the sound coming from your instrument.

-Xotic is most often praised for its Blend knob which has found great popularity among players that jam frequently.
+Xotic is most often praised for its Blend knob which has found great popularity among players that jam with others frequently.

 MXR M102 Dyna Comp Compressor Pedal